Odia Kagan is an associate in the Corporate and Securities Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.

 Ms. Kagan holds an LL.M from Temple University School of Law, an LL.M in information technology and telecommunications law (with distinction) from Strathclyde University, Glasgow, and an LL.B from Tel Aviv University School of Law, where she served as a teaching and research assistant to Prof. Baruch Bracha on Israeli and U.S. constitutional and administrative law and was on the editorial board of the University’s Law Review, Tel Aviv University Studies in Law.

-Ms. Kagan is admitted to practice law in Pennsylvania and New York, as well as in Israel, England and Wales, and New South Wales, Australia.
-She is licensed to practice as a foreign legal consultant in Delaware.
+Ms. Kagan is admitted to practice law in Pennsylvania, New York and Israel, as well as licensed to practice as a foreign legal consultant in Delaware.